Deka-nam/Namrata-Deka/README.md

 - Genome assembly and annotation of *Proteus mirabilis* clinical isolates and gaining phylogenetic insights.
 - Pangenome and antimicrobial resistance (AMR) profiling.
-- Comparative genomics of urine *P. mirabilis* isolates.
+- Comparative genomics of longitudinal urine *P. mirabilis* isolates.
 - Data visualization and exploration using Python (`matplotlib`, `seaborn`) and R (`ggplot2`)
 - Development of reproducible, modular pipelines for microbial comparative genomics
 - Metagenomic profiling of catheterized urine samples using Kraken2 and MetaPhlAn
 - Read more on the motivations behind my [PhD project](big_bad_proteus.md)
 ---

 ## Tools & Skills